JeanMaximilienCadic/autosphinx-python/README.md

 ## Contributions

-Email me at j.cadic@9dw-lab.com for any questions.
+Email me at info@cadic.jp for any questions.